MontherALS/ShiftMS-Client/README.md

 # 🕒 ShiftMS – Smart Shift Management System

 **ShiftMS** is a modern web application designed to simplify employee shift scheduling and management.
-It enables (admins/users) to create groups, assign employees, and monitor current and upcoming shifts in real-time.
+It enables admin to create groups, assign employees, and monitor current and upcoming shifts in real-time.
 Built with a **Next.js** frontend and an **Express.js + TypeScript** backend, ShiftMS is fast, secure, and scalable.

 ## 🧑‍💻 About This Project